Ski Resorts Where You Can Winter Camp in the Parking Lot

 Brian Head Resort allows free overnight camping for resort patrons on the upper level of the Navajo Lodge parking lot.
 Campers are responsible for the removal of their own waste and adhering to best “Leave No Trace” practices.
 Campers may be asked to provide proof of patronship in the form of a lift ticket, pass, or reservation confirmation.
 Limited weekend camping is available in the Giant Steps parking lot on select weekends with prior approval from the reservations department.
 Facilities are not provided at either location.

-RV parking at the TAOS Ski Valley is limited to Thursday through Sunday.
-Overnight stays incur a fee of $30 per night on Thursdays and $45 per night on weekends and holidays.
+RV parking at the TAOS Ski Valley is allowed in the designated parking for overnight stays in Gila Lot.
+Campers are asked to reserve their spot in advance but if spots are available, guests can purchase on-site.
+Overnight stays incur a fee of $30 per night (Monday to Thursday) and $45 per night (Friday to Sunday and holidays).
 Campers are allowed a maximum seven-night stay in the lots, in compliance with National Forest regulations prohibiting long-term residency.
 Campers must park in designated areas as per the U.S. Forest Service agreement.
 Guests are reminded to respect the National Forest, nature, and those responsible for cleaning up.
 While there are no hookups or showers, trash receptacles and portable toilets are available in the Gila Monster Lot.

 Related News